 What is Dutch statutory interest?

-Statutory interest (wettelijke rente) is the legally prescribed compensation a debtor owes when payment is overdue.
+Statutory interest (wettelijke rente) is the compensation a debtor owes by law when a payment is overdue.
 It is governed by article 6:119 of the Dutch Civil Code (Burgerlijk Wetboek).
-The rate is set every six months by Royal Decree, based on the refinancing rate of the European Central Bank.

 Dutch law recognises two types of statutory interest: